perseids-project/citefusioncoll/README.txt

 OVERVIEW:
 An implementation of the CITE Collections API for data stored in one or more Google fusion table(s).
+Should be ported to gradle build.

 src/fusioncoll/api is a groovlet (a servlet written in Groovy) fields CITE Collections requests.
 It's a wrapper for the real work that is